Continue reading from previous page …

 #6: Use index funds when possible

-Mutual funds are definitely the convenient way to invest in hundreds, or even thousands, of diverse companies.
+Mutual funds are a convenient way to invest in hundreds, or even thousands, of diverse companies.
 So, how do we recognize a good mutual fund from a bad one?

 Misleading rankings based on recent performance